linn221/txtpg/README.md

 * * *

 _I am in no way an expert.
-If you find a hole in the code or the whole idea of this re-hashing the hash based on the charactes in a text book, please let me know.
+If you find a hole in the code or the whole idea of this re-hashing the hash based on the charactes in a secret text book, please let me know.
 It is always exciting to talk about stuffs like that._